Lethal Inspection

 The episode was written by Eric Horsted and directed by Ray Claffey.
-From June 8 to June 15, as part of its "Countdown to Futurama" event, Comedy Central Insider, Comedy Central's news outlet, released various preview materials for the episode, including a storyboard of Bender's and Hermes' entry into the Central Bureaucracy and character designs for the war reenactment sequence.
+From June 8 to June 15, as part of its "Countdown to Futurama" event, Comedy Central Insider, Comedy Central's news outlet, released various preview materials for the episode, including a storyboard of Bender's and Hermes's entry into the Central Bureaucracy and character designs for the war reenactment sequence.
 "Lethal Inspection" received positive reviews from critics, who viewed the emotional ending to be a return to form that the season had been missing.